Microcosmus sabatieri

 Microcosmus sabatieri, commonly called the grooved sea squirt, sea fig, or violet, is a species of tunicates (sea squirts).
 The species has a rocky-shape appearance.
 It is mainly found in the Mediterranean Sea.
 It is used as food in parts of Europe.

 Uses

 Three species of Microcosmus are edible presently, M. sabatieri, M. vulgaris, and M. polymorphus (Vafidis 2008).
-In the Mediterranean Basin, it is eaten raw, often with an acidic condiment such as lemon juice or vinegar with shallots.
+In the Mediterranean Basin, it is eaten raw, often with an acidic condiment such as lemon juice or mignonette.
 It has a strong iodine taste which not all appreciate.

 Names

 The specific epithet sabatieri is in honor of zoologist Armand Sabatier.
 The name 'violet' is from the distinguishing violet stripes on the siphon.